CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 .. hint::

-   The preset imports are a guide to what we will need in our plugin.
-The ``on_conf_change`` decorator will allow us to propagate the changes in configuration. ``get_translation`` helps us to generate translation strings for the plugin and ``SpyderWidgetMixin`` adds to any widget the attributes and methods needed to integrate it with Spyder (icon, style, translation, actions and extra options).
+   The predetermined imports are a guide to what we will need in our plugin.
+The ``on_conf_change`` decorator allows us to propagate configuration changes. ``get_translation`` helps us to generate translation strings for the plugin. ``SpyderWidgetMixin`` adds to any widget the necessary attributes and methods to integrate it with Spyder (e.g. icon, style, translation, actions, and extra options).

-When taking a look at the Spyder ``api`` module, we can find that in Spyder there are two types of predefined components for the status bar:

-* ``StatusBarWidget``, a class derived from ``QWidget`` and ``SpyderWidgetMixin``, which contains an icon, a label and a spinner (to show the plugin loading).
-* ``BaseTimerStatus``, a class derived from ``StatusBarWidget`` with an internal ``QTimer`` to periodically update its content.

 .. note::

-   Below, we will be indicating links in github with the diffs between the tags, this as an aid to check the progressive changes that will be made in the code.
+   Next, we will be indicating links in github with the diffs between the tags, this as an aid to check the progressive changes that will be made in the code.

 The first version that we are going to reach after the first editions will be called ``HELLO WORLD``.